 The School, of course, has since grown in strength and prestige and its story is told in most interesting detail in Jim McGarry’s ‘The Dream I Knew’,(1990).
 The warm reception given locally to visitors and the generous sponsorship by local business people also played an important part.

 The diligent work of Yeats Society presidents, many council and other members over the years must also be acknowledged.
-Successive presidents were: F.Wynne, J.Keohane, T.Mullaney,Canon T.P.S.Wood, Mrs E.Lambert, J.Keohane (2nd time), A.Cantwell, M.McTighe, Edward J. Wylie-Warren, Michael Keohane, Aleck Crichton, and currently Joe Cox.
+Successive presidents were: F.Wynne, J.Keohane, T.Mullaney,Canon T.P.S.Wood, Mrs E.Lambert, J.Keohane (2nd time), A.Cantwell, M.McTighe, Edward J. Wylie-Warren, Michael Keohane, Aleck Crichton, Joe Cox, Damien Brennan, and Martin Enright.

 In 1973, it was with enormous pleasure the Yeats Society greeted the magnanimous gesture of the Directors of Allied Irish Banks who presented the Society with their Hyde Bridge premises as a memorial to the Yeats family.
 This building is now the Headquarters from which the Society keeps in contact with members all over the world, and from where the Yeats International Summer School and Winter School are administered, as well as the day-to-day running of the Society.

 After 40 years, the Yeats Building continues to be a hub for literary culture and the arts.
 We rent space for book launches, poetry readings, musical evenings, lectures and public meetings.